BamsiNjb/BamsiNjb/README.md

 - 🎓 Passionate software engineering student on a quest for knowledge.
 - 💻 Enthusiastic about building robust applications with a focus on React Native.
 - ⚛️ Deep diving into the world of React Native, creating seamless cross-platform experiences.
-- 🌐 Web development adventurer, trying to craft captivating websites with HTML, CSS, and JS.
 - ☕ Java enthusiast, building robust applications with an object-oriented twist.
 - 📚 Constantly learning and expanding my skills to stay ahead in the dynamic software industry.
 - 🚀 GitHub is my creative playground, where projects come to life and ideas take flight.